WASHINGTON — It’s do or die time, literally, for “Mad Men” conspiracy theorists, as Season 7 stokes a theory that ignited midway through Season 6.

-The idea is that Don Draper’s wife, Megan (Jessica Pare), is somehow a proxy for Sharon Tate, the pregnant wife of director Roman Polanski.
-Tate was notoriously stabbed to death during the Manson murders, which unfolded during a Hollywood Hills home invasion in the “Helter Skelter” summer swelter of 1969, the year of the current season of “Mad Men.”
+The oft-debated idea is that Don Draper’s most recent ex-wife, Megan (Jessica Pare), is somehow a proxy for Sharon Tate, the pregnant wife of director Roman Polanski.
+Tate was notoriously stabbed to death during the Manson murders, which unfolded during a Hollywood Hills home invasion in the “Helter Skelter” summer swelter of 1969.

 1) “The Collaborators” (S6: Ep 3) - Megan’s own pregnancy seems doomed from the start of Season 6.
 In this episode, Megan reveals a miscarriage to neighbor Sylvia, who is having an affair with Don in their New York apartment building, just a mile from the Dakota Building in Polanski’s “Rosemary’s Baby” (1968).
 After Tate’s murder, film buffs looked back at “Rosemary” as divine foreshadowing, as if Polanski had somehow cursed his wife to be stabbed in the pregnant belly.